AgusArdizzone/dotfiles/readme.md

 My configs for BSPWM, SXHKD, Polybar and more.

-Currently using Nord Theme. (will change to other theme soon)
+Currently using Gruvbox Dark Theme.

-OLD Preview:
+Preview:
 ![Preview](./Preview.png)